wattfource/automated-supbase-install-unraid/README.md

 - Domain configuration (API & Studio)
 - SMTP email setup (optional)
 - Port configuration
-- Security options (port pinning & firewall)
+- Security options (port pinning for sensitive services)
 - Storage mount (NFS or SMB)

 **Note:** Analytics/Logs service (Logflare) provides logging functionality in Supabase Studio.
 It requires 2GB+ RAM and can be disabled to save resources.
 When disabled, you won't have access to logs in the Studio dashboard.

-**Important:** The installer will prompt for your Unraid host IP (where Nginx Proxy Manager runs) if you enable firewall security.
-This creates firewall rules that only allow access from NPM while blocking direct access from other IPs.

 ### Alternative: Combined Installation (Both Steps)